ginobilinie/codeBook/README.md

 100. largestRectangleArea_v1.cpp: problem same as 99 (leetcode84). use stack to solve this kind of problem is great.
 However, this method is quite tricky, though its complexity is O(n).
 Need understand more.

+101. maximalRectangle_failure_dp.cpp: a failure dp for maximual rectangle problem.

+102. maximalRectangle.cpp: Here we write a simple O(n^3) method by recording each row's consecutive 1s.
+And we compute row by row, I mean, when we deal with one row, we should take care of rows before this row.

 # old
 for fun, forever